whuynhit/ActiveDirectory/Group Policy Troubleshooting/Creating Non-inheriting Organizational Units for GPO TestingTroubleshooting/README.md

 <h1>Creating Non-inheriting Organizational Units for GPO Testing/Troubleshooting</h1>

-### For this example, in Active Directory Users and Computers under Contoso OU, I created a new OU and named it "Test (Non-Inheriting)".
+### For this example, in Active Directory Users and Computers under Contoso OU, I created a new OU and named it "Test (Non-Inheriting)."
 ![Non-inherit](https://github.com/whuynhit/ActiveDirectory/blob/main/Group%20Policy%20Troubleshooting/Creating%20Non-inheriting%20Organizational%20Units%20for%20GPO%20TestingTroubleshooting/sub/1.png)
 ### And then I moved a user into the new OU.
 ![Non-inherit](https://github.com/whuynhit/ActiveDirectory/blob/main/Group%20Policy%20Troubleshooting/Creating%20Non-inheriting%20Organizational%20Units%20for%20GPO%20TestingTroubleshooting/sub/2.png)